omidfarhang/omid.dev/content/posts/2024-05-12-micro-frontends-vs-monorepo-vs-reusable-shared-module.en.md

 - **Versioning Challenges:** Coordinating versioning and releases across multiple projects within a monorepo can be challenging, requiring careful planning and coordination.

 ## Reusable Shared Module

+A development team is building a suite of Angular applications for a large enterprise, including an HR management system, inventory tracking tool, and project management dashboard.
+They create a reusable shared module containing common components, services, and directives used across all applications.
+This approach promotes code reuse, consistency, and maintainability across projects.

 **Pros:**